 The statement of accounts is divided into sections, brief explanations of what each section covers are detailed below.

-This provides a brief overview of the location covered by each council, such as its size and any interesting geographical points to note, for example approximately half of the Forest Heath District is classified as a 'special landscape area'.
+This provides a brief overview of the location covered by each council, such as its size and any interesting geographical points to note.
 The introduction also looks at the types of communities that live in the area and the industries that are important to it.
 There is also a very brief summary about the council, its staff and councillors.

 This shows the member of staff that is responsible for ensuring the statement of accounts is correct and that it meets all the regulations needed.

 This is the key information that shows in detail where the council gets its money from.
 There are four core financial statements, each one summarising a different part of the whole financial picture: